 In January 2021, TikTok did well in the App Store and Google Play Store.
 On the other hand, WhatsApp came in fourth on both platforms.

 Overall, it has fewer downloads than Telegram (68 million), TikTok (60.9 million), and Facebook (43.9 million).
 During that time, 42 million people downloaded WhatsApp.

-WhatsApp for Android has surpassed the 5 billion download mark, making it the 2nd non-Google app with most Android apps with significant downloads.
+WhatsApp for Android has surpassed the 5 billion download mark, making it the 2nd non-Google app with most Android apps with significant downloads as of 2022.